 Ohio is a tort state, which means that whoever is at fault for a car accident carries the responsibility of paying for damages.

-At Bressman Law, we launch a private investigation into the cause of your car accident so we can gather evidence to prove that the other driver was at fault.
+At our firm, we launch a private investigation into the cause of your car accident so we can gather evidence to prove that the other driver was at fault.
 Our legal team will look to some key sources for this evidence:

-- Office police accident report (which often indicates who was at fault)
+- Police accident report (which often indicates who was at fault)

 - Statements from witnesses